David-K448/gpt-master-1/README.md

-# first commit for ai-assisted audio transcription and translation service
-# built on flask
+# basic layout - built on flask